Bojarlukasz/IoT_NodeMCU_ESP8266/README.md

 ### How to install
 1. Install Node JS and ExpressJS via npm
 2. Install MongoDB
-3) Install and use FusionChart Library
+3. Install and use FusionChart Library
+4. Copy our files to your server
-4) Run and Generate Chart
+5. Run and send some data from NodeMCU

 ### Our database:
 ![Alt text](Images/DB_console.png?raw=true "DB_console.png")